yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 Azure Kubernetes Service (AKS) is the recommended platform for the following reasons:

-1. Adopting AKS is desired because it is a fully managed platform and will reduce the overhead of managing containers.
+-   Adopting AKS is desired because it is a fully managed platform and will reduce the overhead of managing containers.

-2. Ability to monitor and manage applications using a Management UI
+-   Ability to monitor and manage applications using a Management UI.

-3. Full set of integrated features, working out of the box including load balancing, service discovery, self-healing capabilities, scheduling, orchestration, task monitoring, and more
+-   Full set of integrated features, working out of the box including load balancing, service discovery, self-healing capabilities, scheduling, orchestration, task monitoring, and more.

-4. Simple REST API supporting automation with DevOps workflows
+-   Simple REST API supporting automation with DevOps workflows.

-5. Open source, mature, and production tested platform
+-   Open source, mature, and production tested platform.

     Generally, if the customer has experience with one of the supported orchestrators, you can apply that experience in Azure Kubernetes Service (AKS).
 There is a great deal of momentum in the community behind Kubernetes, and with Microsoft providing a fully managed solution based on this platform, it is the natural choice.

 3. Describe how the customer can provision their Azure Kubernetes Service (AKS) environment to get their POC started.

-    The Azure Kubernetes Service (AKS) environment is deployed using a few simple Azure CLI commands.
+-   The Azure Kubernetes Service (AKS) environment is deployed using a few simple Azure CLI commands.

 *Containers, discovery and load-balancing*